chiehhsi/Expression_Recognition/README.md

 ### IV.
 Test Models

 To get the test accuracy and results of confusion matrix.
-Run command below produces the accuracy with confusion matrix, e.g. `ConfusionMatrix\*.png`.
+Run command below produces the accuracy and confusion matrix for each model, e.g. `ConfusionMatrix\*.png`.

 ```bash
 python3 predict.py
 ```

-If error occurs, please check if there exists `.json` and `.hdf5` files for the same model under `Result` folder which has been generated automatically if the training finished successfully.
-Otherwise, please rerun training process or download existing models. **Train Models** section has more details.
+If error occurs, please check if there exists `.json` and `.hdf5` files for the same model under `Result` folder, which has been generated automatically if the training finished successfully.
+Otherwise, please rerun the training process or download built models. **Train Models** section has more details.

 ## References

-Mundher Al-Shabi, ooi Ping Cheah, Tee Connie, **Facial Expression Recognition Using a Hybrid CNN-SIFT Aggregator** [[arXiv1608.02833](https://arxiv.org/abs/1608.02833)]
+- Mundher Al-Shabi, ooi Ping Cheah, Tee Connie, **Facial Expression Recognition Using a Hybrid CNN-SIFT Aggregator** [[arXiv1608.02833](https://arxiv.org/abs/1608.02833)]